syqdur/replit/replit.md

 - **Complete Data Cleanup**: Enhanced deletion process to remove users from all Firebase collections (live_users, media, comments, likes, stories) and localStorage
 - **New Identity Generation**: After self-deletion, users receive completely new device IDs and are treated as fresh visitors with username prompt
 - **Tested and Verified**: Confirmed Sprint 3 working correctly with users getting new device IDs after deletion, preventing reappearance in User Management panel
+- **Profile Synchronization System**: Implemented automatic profile sync for new visitors - when users connect they immediately see existing profile pictures and display names from all 9+ registered users, ensuring consistent user identification across posts, comments, and live indicators through Firebase profile collection sync

 ### January 25, 2025 (Migration Complete)
 - **Profile Controls Migration**: Moved profile controls (user profile button, admin toggle, and settings gear) from ProfileHeader to top navigation bar next to dark mode toggle for better accessibility